-By resolution adopted by the General Ordinary Shareholders' Meeting of the Issuer held on April 11th, 2018, it was established that each member of the Board of Directors will receive a gold coin (Centenario) as a compensation for each session attended.
+By resolution adopted by the General Ordinary Shareholders' Meeting of the Issuer held on April 23rd, 2019, it was established that each member of the Board of Directors will receive a gold coin (Centenario) as a compensation for each session attended.

-In 2018, the total amount of benefits of any nature received by Directors of the Board, relevant directors and related individuals of Monex and its subsidiaries during the last fiscal year was \$58 million pesos.
+In 2019, the total amount of benefits of any nature received by Directors of the Board, relevant directors and related individuals of Monex and its subsidiaries during the last fiscal year amounted to \$63 million pesos.

-- · There is no pension or retirement plan for this group of directors and relevant board members - The relevant directors receive a monthly salary with benefits and a four-month bonus, with the exception of the CEO, who receives a half-yearly bonus

-There is a "Code of Ethics" and a "Remuneration Manual" of Banco Monex and Monex Casa de Bolsa.
+- There is no pension or retirement plan for this group of directors and relevant board members - The relevant directors receive a monthly salary with benefits and a four-month bonus, except for the CEO, who receives a half-yearly bonus - There is a "Code of Ethics" and a "Remuneration Manual" of Banco Monex and Monex Casa de Bolsa.